Lalaires/Paperboy/README.md

 A personal AI research agent that runs daily, scans curated sources for relevant AI developments, and delivers a tiered briefing to Discord — automatically, every morning.

-Built for an AI Engineer focused on agentic systems, tool use, and multi-agent architectures.

 ---

 ## How It Works